alhazmy13/Synology-NAS-monitoring/README.md

 ![Dashboard](./dashboard.png)

-* Make sure influxDB, Graphana, snmp, snpmd and telegraf is already installed on your host.
+* Make sure influxDB, Grafana, snmp, snpmd and telegraf is already installed on your host.
 * edit /etc/snmp/snmp.conf and comment out the 'mibs:' line.
 Here is what mine looks like:

 ```